We are surrounded by standards everywhere, but how did standards come to be?

 - Standards can also provide your firm with increased credibility.
 Due to the brand recognition and mandatory auditing requirements of standardized management systems, they will provide your firm with a degree of credibility and trust to parties that are not familiar with you.
 This is especially valuable when you are entering new markets where your brand has yet to be established.

 Overall, making use of standardized management systems can help boost confidence in your firm and its products, help you reach new markets, and establish a more stable supply chain.
 These systems can improve your credibility and competitiveness in the market and increase the consistency of your products, services, and interactions; ensuring that you are regularly meeting the expectations of your customers.

 How do you go about implementing a system such as ISO 9001 in your business?

 Your first step is to commit to becoming certified by deciding at the top management level that your firm is seeking to install a management system.
 It is this level alone that can allocate the necessary resources and develop the needed support in the organization for such an undertaking.
 Their support and leadership is essential!

-Then comes the first major decision you will need to make.
-Implementing a management system is a time consuming and resource intensive task, so you will need to decide whether to bring in a consultant or use your own resources.
+Finally comes the first major decision you will need to make.
+Implementing a management system is a time consuming and resource-intensive task, so you will need to decide whether to bring in a consultant or use your own resources.

-This is an area that Propel can help you out!
+This is an area where Propel Solutions can help you out!

 If you are considering implementing a Management System, feel free to reach out to us!
 We would be happy to help you identify the most suitable choices for your business and help take your business to the next level!